top of page

 gold sunset_edited.jpg

-If you are new to genealogy or cemetery research, here are a few things you will find very important to your success.
+Here are a few things you may find useful to your success.

-Secondary sources are information created by someone who has interpreted an event or facts.
-Examples include obituaries, newspaper articles, tombstones, biographies, books, and public family trees.
-These provide wonderful hints for research but should always be verified.
-When using on-line services like Fold 3, ancestry.com or familysearch.org, never document from the index.
-Take time to go to the original source.
+Secondary sources are information created by someone who has interpreted an event or facts. [e.g. more recent obituaries, newspaper articles &/or biographies, tombstones that look to be newer, transcibed burial logs & lot cards, spreadsheet data, books, Find-a-Grave data, and public family trees. ] These provide wonderful hints for research, but should always be verified.
+When using on-line services like Fold 3, ancestry.com or familysearch.org, try not to document from the index.
+Take time to go to the original source - if it is available.
+These on-line services have citation text that can be copied and attached as a note to a source image.

 Organizations that provide personal help for Northwest Ohio genealogical research (PDF)